acend/quarkus-techlab/content/en/docs/10.0/103_configuration.md

 ### Task {{% param sectionnumber %}}.1 - Defining built time configuration

-We will define our built-time configuration to contain the following properties:
+We will define our build-time configuration to contain the following properties:

 * **builtFor:** Simple string
 * **recordBuildTime:** Boolean whether the collection of information at build time should run or not